Repost from 2015-2016. Edited, updated, and corrected.

-When Evangelicals speak of God, they often do so in ways that give people the impression that God is a generic deity who is the same regardless of the name of the sect.
-When it suits Evangelicals, they will appeal to the Gods of other sects as proof that their God exists.
+When Evangelicals speak of “God,” they often do so in ways that give people the impression that God is a generic deity who is the same regardless of the name of the sect.
+When it suits Evangelicals, they will appeal to the deities of other sects as proof that their God exists.

 Evangelicals point to supposed universal moral traits in the various world religions as proof of the existence of God.
-They also point to the various creation myths and flood myths found in many sects and suggest the universality of these stories is another proof that God exists.
+They also point to the various creation myths and flood myths found in many sects, and suggest that the universality of these stories is more proof for the existence of God.

-Don’t be misled by the subterfuge of the Evangelical.
-While they may speak of God in a generic way and appeal to other religions as proof that God exists, they really don’t believe this.
-Don’t listen to their public talking points, points used when they want to convince the public they really are nice people who just want to get along with everyone.
+Don’t be misled by the subterfuge of Evangelicals.
+While they may speak of God in generic ways and appeal to other religions as proof that God exists, they really don’t believe this.
+Don’t listen to their public talking points, points used when they want to convince the public that they really are nice people who just want to get along with everyone.

 Go to your local Evangelical church and listen to the preaching.
-Behind the closed the doors of the sanctuary, the Evangelical pastor no longer has to play nice.
-These so-called men of God are free to say what he really thinks about the Gods of other religions.
+Behind closed church doors, Evangelical pastors no longer have to play nice.
+These so-called men of God are free to say what they really think about the gods of other religions.
 I can tell you what you won’t hear.
-You won’t hear about a generic God or the universal commonalities that the religions of the world have, Oh no, you will hear that all other Gods but the Evangelical Christian God, are no God at all.
+You won’t hear about a generic God, or the universal commonalities the religions of the world have, Oh, no. What you will hear is that all other gods but the Evangelical Christian God are no God at all.

-There is some movement within Evangelicalism to be more inclusive when it comes to other sects, but at the heart of Evangelical belief is the notion that there is one God: a triune being, revealed to humankind in the 66 books of the Christian Bible.
-There is no other God but this God.
+There is some movement within Evangelicalism to be more inclusive when it comes to other sects, but at the heart of Evangelical belief is the notion that there is one God: a triune being, revealed to humankind in the 66 books of the Protestant Christian Bible.
+For Evangelicals, there is no other God but this God.

-The Mormons, Jehovah’s Witnesses, Seventh Day Adventists, Quakers, Unitarian Universalists, Jews, Muslims, Buddhists, Roman Catholics, and Greek Orthodox all worship a false God.
+The Mormons, Jehovah’s Witnesses, Seventh Day Adventists, Quakers, Unitarian Universalists, Jews, Muslims, Buddhists, Roman Catholics, and Greek Orthodox all, according to Evangelical apologists, worship false gods.
 Some Evangelicals even suggest that unless a sect holds to a certain soteriology, they too are worshiping a false God.
 Calvinists often make this claim about Arminians.
 Believe in free-will?
 Believe you can lose your salvation?
 You aren’t a Christian, according to many Calvinists.

 In the days of the Roman Empire, Christians were considered atheists.
 Why were they considered atheists?
-The Romans had a plethora of gods and they worshiped all of them.
+The Romans had a plethora of gods, and they worshiped all of them.
 The Christians would have none of this.
-They were monotheists, rejecting all other Gods but their God.
-Are not modern-day Evangelicals atheists, rejecting all other Gods but theirs?
+They were monotheists (actually polytheists), rejecting all other gods but theirs.
+Are not modern-day Evangelicals atheists; rejecting all other gods but the Father, Son, and Holy Ghost?

-Ask the Evangelical, do all roads lead to Heaven and they will emphatically say no. There is one road that leads to Heaven and life eternal, and that road is the road bought and paid for by and through of the blood of Jesus, his death on the cross, and his resurrection from the dead three days later.
+Ask Evangelicals: do all roads lead to Heaven? and they will emphatically say no. According to Evangelical orthodoxy, there is one road that leads to Heaven and life eternal, and that road is the road bought and paid for by and through of the blood of Jesus, his death on the cross, and his resurrection from the dead three days later.

-This road is a narrow road that few people travel.
-Most of humanity will not go to the Evangelical heaven when they die (in the strictest sense neither will the Evangelical.
-No one goes to heaven until the resurrection of the dead).
-Most of humanity will go to Hell (The Lake of Fire) when they die and be tortured for all eternity by the Evangelical Christian God.
+This road is a straight and narrow road that few people travel.
+Most of humanity — past and present — will not go to the Evangelical Heaven when they die.
+Billions and billions of people will go to Hell (The Lake of Fire) when they die and be tortured for all eternity by the loving, kind Christian God.

 Evangelicals who are more inclusive have one foot in the Evangelical church and the other foot in the liberal/progressive church.
-I suspect inclusivists will, in the future, leave Evangelicalism altogether and join up with liberal/progressive Christian sects or completely leave Christianity.
+I suspect inclusivists will, in time, leave Evangelicalism altogether and join up with liberal/progressive Christian sects or completely leave Christianity.
 Countless on-fire-for-Jesus Evangelicals have walked away from Christianity and embraced atheism, agnosticism, or other forms of unbelief.
 The number of defections grows daily.

-Are you a member of a non-Evangelical Christian sect?
-The next time you have a discussion with an Evangelical about God, just remember they think your God is no God at all.
+Are you a member of a non-Evangelical religious sect?
+The next time you have a discussion with an Evangelical about God, just remember he thinks your God is no God at all.
 Don’t be tricked into thinking that their use of the word God includes your God.
 It doesn’t.

 This is why Evangelicals are so evangelistic.
-Since they worship the one, true, and living God, members of every other sect but theirs are evangelistic targets.
-They believe every human being needs to know, in a personal salvific way, the Evangelical Christian God.
+Since they worship the one, true, and living God, members of every other sect but theirs are soulwinning targets.
+They believe every human being needs to know, in a personal, salvific way, the Evangelical Christian God.
 A refusal to do so means spending eternity in the Lake of Fire.

 If you happen to be an Evangelical and are reading this post, please explain to me why you do not call yourself an atheist?
-The ONLY difference between you and atheists such as I and many of the readers of this blog is that we have one more god on our NO GOD list than you do.
-You think every other God but your God is a false God.
-Be honest enough to admit this and be honest enough to tell the majority of the human race that they are going to hell to be tortured by your God for all eternity unless they start worshiping your God.
+The ONLY difference between you and atheists such as I and many of the readers of this blog is that we have one less god on our NO GOD LIST than you do.
+You think every other god but your God is a false god.
+Please be honest enough to admit this.
+Please boldly tell non-Evangelicals — billions and billions of loving, caring, thoughtful people — that they are going to Hell after they die, and will be tortured by your God for all eternity unless they start worshiping Jesus.

-No, well only God knows who is going to heaven or hell, cop-out.
-This is not what Evangelical pastors preach on Sunday.
-Their sermons make it very clear who is worshiping the true God and who is not.
-If this is your belief too, then why not proudly own it?
-Why not proudly wear a button that says, My God is the only true and living God or God chose me but not you?
+No well, only God knows who is going to Heaven or Hell, cop-out allowed.
+This is not what Evangelical pastors preach on Sundays.
+Their sermons make it very clear who is and isn’t worshiping the true God.
+If this is your belief, then why not proudly own it?
+Why not proudly wear a button that says, My God is the only true and living God or God chose me but not you!